Ropelength Criticality: Length-critical curves with an upper bound on curvature

 It is also interesting to see how two arcs of the type we have been considering can join at a point $p$ where there is an atom of strut force measure.
 At~$p$ the virtual tangent~$V$ jumps by exactly $\SFM\{p\}$, while of course $\phi$ is continuous.
 If $\phi(p)=0$ we are talking about a junction between circular arcs (or perhaps one straight segment); here the atom of $\SFM$ allows us to change the plane of the circle (and to change $\phi'$).

 If on the other hand $\phi(p)>0$, the Frenet frame is well-defined, and we now consider atoms in $\SFM_N$ and in $\SFM_B$ separately using Corollary~\ref{cor:kinkjunction}.
 At an atom of $\SFM_B$ we have a jump in $c=\phi^2\tau$ but $\phi'$ (like $\phi$) is continuous.
 That is, we might change from one supercoiled helix to another, or might jump to or from the case $c=0$.
 At an atom of $\SFM_N$, on the other hand, $c$ stays constant but $\phi'$ jumps.
-For $c\ne0$ this means a horizontal jump in the phase space, generally to a different supercoiled helix with the same~$c$.
-For $c=0$ we don't see any effect on the curve at~$p$ -- it remains a circular arc -- but the jump in $\phi'$ affects where $\phi$ vanishes to either side along this arc.
-As an example of this last case, we prove a lemma which will be needed later in our discussion of tight clasps.
+For $c\ne0$ this means a vertical jump in the phase space -- generally to a different supercoiled helix with the same~$c$, but if $\phi'$ merely changes sign then $|V|$ is unchanged and we have merely jumped to a different point on the same supercoiled helix.
+For $c=0$ we don't see any effect on the curve at~$p$ -- it remains a circular arc -- but the jump in $\phi'$ affects where $\phi$ vanishes to either side along this arc (as we saw in Lemma~\ref{lem:delta arc}).

-\begin{lemma} Suppose a kinked circular arc $\gamma$ of turning angle $2\theta$ is joined at each end to straight segments.
-Suppose further that this configuration bears no strut force except for a single atom at some point~$p$.
-Then the configuration is balanced if and only $p$ is the midpoint of~$\gamma$ and the atom acts in the normal direction $-N$ with mass $2 \sin \theta$. \end{lemma} \begin{proof} Let $T_1$ and $T_2$ be the tangent vectors to the straight segments.
-Since $V=T$ on these segments, the jump in $V$ is exactly

-where $N(q)$ is the normal vector at the midpoint $q$ of~$\gamma$.
-This jump must cancel the atom of strut force measure.
-Since the strut force always acts in the normal plane and $N(q)$ is normal to the curve only at~$p$, we see $p=q$ as claimed. \end{proof}